159 Sighthill Drive, Edinburgh,

 Amen.

-The Archdiocese hosts online Stations of the Cross each Monday in Lent.
-The first one is on Monday 23 February at 7:45pm and will feature a reflection from Archbishop Leo.
+The Archdiocese hosts online Stations of the Cross each Monday in Lent at 7:45pm.
 The annual event is to pray for unborn children, their mothers and all pro-life intentions.
-Register at bit.ly/stations26 .
+For more information and to register go to bit.ly/stations26.

 If you are concerned about your relationship and feel as a couple that you are unable to reach a conclusion alone, it is likely that you will benefit from marriage counselling.
 The Archdiocese has an arrangement with a qualified Catholic marriage counsellor who may be able to help you.
 For information or advice or to arrange counselling sessions please email in confidence marriage.counsellor@staned.org.uk or phone 07511928621.
 (Please note that counselling fees apply.)